mauricep0205/mauricep0205/README.md

 - PC Builder and Repairer

 ## Main Tools Used
-- PyCharm, IntelliJ, (Neo)Vim for IDEs
+- VSCode/VSCodium and (Neo)Vim for IDEs
 - Krita, ClipStudioPaint and Blender for Artwork
-- PowerShell 7 for Windows Terminal, Wizterm for MacOS Terminal and Linux Terminal
+- PowerShell 7 with WSL for Windows Terminal, Wizterm for MacOS Terminal and Linux Terminal

 ## Current Projects
 - Completing Revature training